Elekoumpo/Elekoumpo/README.md

 - 👋 Hi, I’m @Elekoumpo
 - 👀 I’m interested mostly in Web Development, as well as Data Science and Electrical Power Engineering.
-- 🌱 I’m currently learning JavaScript (React.js) and PHP.
+- 🌱 I’m currently learning JavaScript (React.js), Express.js, Typescript and GraphQL.
 - 💞️ I’m looking to collaborate on any kind of projects that would cotribute to my knowledge and put me in favorable position skillwise.
 - 📫 How to reach me: ejubmezit@gmail.com;
                        FB:Ejub Mezit;